 Completely avoiding endocrine disruptors is difficult, as they are found in a lot of our day-to-day items.
 However, being aware of where they are found and purchasing products without these chemicals is the best way to avoid them.

 If you feel like you need some guidance, get in touch!
-We work with clients to create plans for PCOS that are tailored to you so it can fit in with your lifestyle.
-Click the button below to be redirected to our plans made specifically for PCOS & work with us!
+In addition, we work with clients to create plans for PCOS tailored for you.
+So they can fit in with your lifestyle.
+Click the button below and work with us!